pnp/sp-dev-fx-webparts/samples/react-redux-async-immutablejs/README.md

 Redux AJAX actions are used together with the SharePoint REST API to display lists in your site.
 You can also add a new list to the site from this webpart.

+More details in my post here: [Using Redux Async Actions and ImmutableJS in SharePoint Framework](http://www.vrdmn.com/2017/07/using-redux-async-actions-and.html)

 ![](https://raw.githubusercontent.com/vman/sp-dev-fx-webparts/master/samples/react-redux-async-immutablejs/assets/react-redux-immutable.gif)

 ## Used SharePoint Framework Version